What is a car insurance policy excess?

 A good price comparison site will allow you to experiment with different voluntary excesses so you can see what effect they have on premiums.

-Do I have to report every accident to my insurers?
+Do I have to report every accident to my providers?